exploratory-io/book/viz/limit.md

 ### Condition

 You can define a condition against the aggregated values of each category to filter.
-For example, you can define "Bars that have more than 5,000 rows.".
+For example, you can define "Countires that have sales amount more than 500,000.".

 ![](images/limit5.png)